philiprbrenan/StartSpotInstanceFromLatestAMI/README.md

 script.
 The script automatically finds the latest snapshot each time so there is no need to update this script to account for each new snapshot made.

-## Configuration

 Configure this script by filling in the values in the 'user configuration' area below.

 ## Operation